pudly/schmopera-hugo/content/articles/opera-faster-the-cocs-cheeky-new-app.md

 date = "2016-03-07T16:19:00+00:00"
 lastmod = "2016-03-08T18:42:00+00:00"
 publishDate = "2016-03-08T18:36:00+00:00"
-short_description = "The app is somewhat startlingly named \"MyCOC\".
-Now, if you go to the COC's website, you'll see a graphic promoting the app, and it looks slightly less unsettling with the \"My\" next to their palindromic logo.
-We at Schmopera are the first to profess our love for Canada's largest opera company, and the fantastic shows they put up.
-But this seems like the straw that breaks the camel's back (or some other body part) when it comes to marketing with a tricky acronym. " slug = "opera-faster-the-cocs-cheeky-new-app" title = "Opera, faster: the COC&#039;s cheeky new app"
+short_description = "The app is somewhat startlingly named &quot;MyCOC&quot;.
+Now, if you go to the COC&#039;s website, you&#039;ll see a graphic promoting the app, and it looks slightly less unsettling with the &quot;My&quot; next to their palindromic logo.
+We at Schmopera are the first to profess our love for Canada&#039;s largest opera company, and the fantastic shows they put up.
+But this seems like the straw that breaks the camel&#039;s back (or some other body part) when it comes to marketing with a tricky acronym. " slug = "opera-faster-the-cocs-cheeky-new-app" title = "Opera, faster: the COC&#039;s cheeky new app"
 +++